Maximal ergodic inequalities for some positive operators on noncommutative $L_p$-spaces: Introduction

 As mentioned earlier, Akcoglu's arguments for ergodic theorem essentially rely on the study of dilations of positive contractions.
-In spite of various works on dilations on von Neumann algebras (see \cite{kummerer85markov,haagerupmusat11factorization,jungericardshlyakhtenko2014noncommutative,arhancet20dilationlcg,arhancet19dilationvn} and references therein), Junge and Le Merdy showed in their remarkable paper \cite{jungelemerdy07dilation} that there is no `reasonable' analogue of Akcoglu's dilation theorem on noncommutative $L_p$-spaces.
+In spite of various works on dilations on von Neumann algebras (see \cite{kummerer85markov,haagerupmusat11factorization, jungericardshlyakhtenko2014noncommutative,arhancet20dilationlcg,arhancet19dilationvn, raymatsaev2020} and references therein), Junge and Le Merdy showed in their remarkable paper \cite{jungelemerdy07dilation} that there is no `reasonable' analogue of Akcoglu's dilation theorem on noncommutative $L_p$-spaces.
 This becomes a serious difficulty in establishing a noncommutative analogue of Akcoglu's ergodic theorem.
-Our proof of the above theorem is based on the study of structural properties and dilations of convex combinations of Lamperti operators as in \eqref{eq:acssplus}.
-This route seems to be different from that of Akcoglu's original one.
+Our proof of the above theorem is based on the study of structural properties and simultaneous dilations of convex combinations of Lamperti operators as in \eqref{eq:acssplus}.
+This route is different from that of Akcoglu's original one.
 Let us mention some of the key steps and new ingredients in the proof, which might be of independent interest. \begin{enumerate} \item[(i)]\textit{Noncommutative ergodic theorem for positive isometries} (Theorem \ref{DEEISO}): Following the classical case, the first natural step would be to establish a maximal ergodic inequality for positive isometries (see e.g. \cite{kan78erglamperti,ionescutulcea64ergisometry}).
 In this paper we give an analogue of this result in the noncommutative setting.
-The key ingredient is to extend positive isometries on $L_p(\mathcal M)$ to the vector-valued space $L_p(\mathcal M;\ell_\infty)$ (Proposition \ref{prop:extension}).
-This fact seems to be non-obvious if the isometry is not completely isometric.
-Then based on the methods recently developed in \cite{hongliaowang15erg} combined with \cite[Theorem 0.1]{jungexu07erg}, we may obtain the desired maximal inequalities.
+However, the classical approach depending on `points' does not work in the noncommutative setting.
+The key ingredients are to extend positive Lamperti contractions and positive isometries on $L_p(\mathcal M)$ to the vector-valued space $L_p(\mathcal M;\ell_\infty)$ again as contractions and isometries respectively (see Lemma \ref{lem:extension lamperti} and Proposition \ref{prop:extension} respectively).
+These facts seem to be non-obvious.
+For example, restricted to $2$-positive maps, Lemma \ref{lem:extension lamperti} follows from \cite[Proposition 7.3]{haajuxu10}.
+But extension of a positive contraction on $L_p(\mathcal M)$ to a `contraction' on $L_p(\mathcal M;\ell_\infty)$ is not guaranteed by \cite[Proposition 7.3]{haajuxu10}.
+However, we prove Lemma \ref{lem:extension lamperti} for any positive Lamperti contraction, by developing an approach completely independent of \cite[Proposition 7.3]{haajuxu10}.
+Then based on the transference techniques recently developed in \cite{hongliaowang15erg} combined with \cite[Theorem 0.1]{jungexu07erg}, we may obtain the desired maximal inequalities.